Marketcircle/AXElements/docs/NewBehaviour.markdown

 Figuring out the test suite internals may not be easy, there is a bit of duplication, and something things need better organization.
-The test suite isn't well documented, on purpose, so you will have to read a bunch of the other code to understand how things should work before writing your own tests.
-Be careful not to introduce state dependencies between tests or else you will not have a fun time tracking down why a certain test seems fail occassionally.
+The test suite isn't well documented (on purpose) so you will have to read some of the other code to understand how things should work before writing your own tests.
+Be careful not to introduce state dependencies between tests or else you will not have a fun time tracking down why a certain test seems fail occassionally (which is a problem I had with notifications tests).